ORLANDO FASHION SQUARE

 Orlando, Florida

-The third shopping mall in -or around- "The City Beautiful" was an addition to a 2-level (183,300 square foot) Sears, which opened October 30, 1963.
+The third shopping mall in -or around- "The City Beautiful" was an addition to a 2-level (183,300 square foot) Sears, which opened on October 30, 1963.
 Ground was broken for the ORLANDO FASHION SQUARE mall in 1972.
 Developed by Pompano Beach's Leonard L. Farber Company, the fully-enclosed shopping hub was built on a 70.5-acre site, located 2 miles northeast of center city Orlando.

 Stores at the mall were opened in two phases.
-The first group debuted on July 30, 1973.
-An additional Grand Opening II was held October 29th of the same year.
-POMPANO FASHION SQUARE spanned approximately 843,000 leasable square feet.
-When fully-leased, the venue contained ninety-four stores and services under its roof.
+The first group debuted on July 30, 1973; this including a 2-level (212,200 square foot), Miami-based Burdines.
+Grand Opening II was held on October 29th, when a 2-level (170,600 square foot), St. Petersburg-based Robinson's of Florida was inaugurated.
+When fully-realized, POMPANO FASHION SQUARE spanned approximately 843,000 leasable square feet and contained ninety-four stores and services under its roof.

-Competing retail centers in the vicinity were COLONIAL PLAZA MALL (1956 & 1962) {.3 miles west, in Orlando} and WINTER PARK MALL (1964) {3.2 miles northwest, in Winter Park}.
+Competing retail centers in the vicinity were COLONIAL PLAZA (1956 & 1962) {.3 miles west, in Orlando} and WINTER PARK MALL (1964) {3.2 miles northwest, in Winter Park}.

 New York City's Shroder Real Estate Associates acquired ORLANDO FASHION SQUARE in June 1988.
 They embarked on a major renovation and expansion in August 1989.
 During this project, the outparcel cinema was demolished.
+Maison Blanche was replaced with a new 2-level (129,100 square foot) store, which was built northeast of the existing building.
+The new Maison Blanche commenced operation in November 1990.

 Meanwhile, on June 22, 1990, the new General Cinema Corporation Fashion Square Cinema 6 opened for business.
 It was built on a pad located across McCullough Avenue from the mall proper.

 In August 1992, the final phase of the FASHION SQUARE makeover got underway.
 A 2-level (133,600 square foot), J.C.
-Penney, and new section of inline stores, were added west of the old Robinson's / Maison Blanche.
+Penney, and new section of inline stores, were added west of the old Robinson's-Maison Blanche.
 An adjacent parking garage was also built.

 A third anchor rebranding took place following the August 1998 buyout of Mercantile Stores by Dillard's.
-Gayfer's received a Dillard's nameplate soon after.
+Gayfers received a Dillard's nameplate soon after.
 The freestanding Fashion Square Cinema 6 was shuttered on September 28, 2000.
 The building was renovated and re-opened as the High-Tech Institute.

 ORLANDO FASHION SQUARE was without a theatrical venue until a new megaplex was installed in space adjacent to the Second Level Food Court.
 The Premiere Cinemas Orlando Fashion Square Premiere 14 made its debut on July 16, 2004.

 The mall's fourth anchor rebranding began with the conversion of Burdines to Burdines-Macy's on January 30, 2004.
 The store was fully "Macy-ated" on March 6, 2005.
-Philadelphia's Pennsylvania Real Estate Investment Trust (PREIT) had acquired ORLANDO FASHION SQUARE in November 2004.
+Philadelphia's Pennsylvania Real Estate Investment Trust (PREIT) acquired ORLANDO FASHION SQUARE in November 2004.

 By this time, the mall was competing with four new shopping centers.
 These were THE FLORIDA MALL (1986) {8.1 miles southwest, in Orlando}, WEST OAKS MALL (1996) {10.3 miles west, in Ocoee}, OVIEDO MARKETPLACE (1998) {9.3 miles northeast, in Oviedo} and MALL AT MILLENIA (2002) {6.8 miles southwest, in Orlando}.